-To meet the requirements of 23 Code of Federal Regulations (CFR) Part 420 and 23 CFR Part 450.308(c), each CVTPO, in cooperation with the Virginia Department of Transportation (VDOT), the Virginia Department of Rail and Public Transportation (DRPT), the Greater Lynchburg Transit Company (GLTC), membership localities, and public stakeholders shall develop the Unified Work Program that incorporates the planning priorities of the region.
+To meet the requirements of 23 Code of Federal Regulations (CFR) Part 420 and 23 CFR Part 450.308(c), each CVTPO, in cooperation with the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), the Virginia Department of Transportation (VDOT), the Virginia Department of Rail and Public Transportation (DRPT), the Greater Lynchburg Transit Company (GLTC), membership localities, and public stakeholders shall develop the Unified Work Program that incorporates the planning priorities of the region.
 This UPWP describes regional transportation planning activities that will, or are anticipated to, utilize federal funding within the CVTPO planning area for the fiscal year 2026 (July 1, 2025 - June 30, 2026).
 The UPWP also identifies state and local matching dollars for these Federal planning programs.